 Though not a new concept, wine bars are booming in Paris.
 Requiring less overhead and staff compared to restaurants and cafés, these informal drinking holes serve as sociable meeting places for friends and colleagues.

 But which are the best bars for drinking wine in Paris?
-To answer this question, we explored the City of Light’s burgeoning wine bar scene during four visits over the past year.
+To answer this question, we explored the City of Light’s burgeoning wine bar scene during five visits including our most recent visit in 2022.

-Our liquid journey started with a Parisian chef waxing poetically about the city’s new appreciation for natural wine.
+Our liquid journey started after a Parisian chef waxed poetically about the city’s new appreciation for natural wine.
 Armed with her three recommendations, we visited our first Paris wine bar that night.

 Three wine bars became ten and then passed a dozen.
-Fifteen wine bars later, we’re fans too.
+More than fifteen wine bars later, we’re fans too.

 Paris Wine Bars Worth a Visit